-- 14. (a) Outline the significance of String class in Java and list any of its five built in functions.
-5 - (b) Write a Java program to show the significance of method overriding in achieving run time polymorphism.
-Discuss the difference between method overriding and method overloading 9 - 15. (a) Explain in detail about byte streams and character streams with suitable code samples. - (b) Describe in detail about exception handling, try block and catch clause with the help of a suitable Java program.
+- 14. (a) Outline the significance of String class in Java and list any of its five built in functions. - (b) Outline the significance of String class in Java and list any of its five built in functions' 9 - 15. (a) Explain in detail about byte streams and character streams with suitable code samples.
+6 - (b) Describe in detail about exception handling, try block and catch clause with the help of a suitable Java program.
 8

 - 16. (a) Write a program to establish socket connection between a client and server.
 Let the client enter two numbers to the server.
 The server adds the numbers and send back the sum to the client. - (b) Explain throw, throws and finally constructs with the help of a Java program.
-6 - 17. (a) Describe in detail the creation of a thread using the Runnable interface and the Thread class with suitable examples.
+6 - 17. (a) HDescribe in detail the creation of a thread using the Runnable interface and the Thread class with suitable examples.
 10 - (b) Explain List Interface.
 Mention any two exceptions thrown by its methods.
 4

-- 18. (a) Explain in detail the Delegation Event model for event handling in Java. - (b) Write a simple program by extending appropriate class to demonstrate the working of threads in java.
+- 18. (a) Explain in detail the Delegation Event model for event handling in Java.
+7 - (b) Write a simple program by extending appropriate class to demonstrate the working of threads in java.
 7 - 19. (a) Write a Java program to demonstrate the use of JLabel and JButton by adding them to JFrame.
-7 - (b) Explain the step-by-step procedure of using Java Database Connectivity in Java programs.
 7

-- 20. (a) Explain the class hierarchy of Java Swing components. - (b) Write a Java Program to create a student table and to add student details to it using JDBC.
+(b) Explain the step-by-step procedure of using Java Database Connectivity in Java programs.
 7

+- 20. (a) Explain the class hierarchy of Java Swing components.
+7 - (b) Write a Java Program to create a student table and to add student details to it using JDBC.
+7

-B24CS1L01 INDUSTRIAL PROGRAMMING LAB $\mathbf{L}$ Т Р S CREDIT YEAR OF INTRODUCTION LAD 0 0 3 3 2 2024
+B24CS1L01 INDUSTRIAL PROGRAMMING LAB \mathbf{L} Т Р \mathbf{S} CREDIT YEAR OF INTRODUCTION LAD 0 0 3 3 2 2024